wp-plugins/easy-site-importer/readme.txt

 == Frequently Asked Questions ==

-= How do I spider more than 100 pages on a site =
+= How do I spider more pages on a site =
-It is possible to increase this limit depending on how responsive the site is, and if your web server has its settings to not time out.
+It is possible to increase this limit depending on how responsive the site is, and if your web server can deal with the extra execution time.
-Increase the limit setting within the spider_site function, You may need to increase the php execution time within php.ini or by adding the line set_time_limit(200);
+Increase the limit setting within the class-site-importer-admin.php file, You may need to increase the php execution time within php.ini or by adding the line set_time_limit(200);

 == Screenshots ==